Groups with maximum vertex degree commuting graphs: Star free commuting graphs

 \subsection{Trivial center case}

-In this case, by Corollary \ref{funprok} we have, $\Gamma(G)$ is strong $5-$star free if and only if $|C_G(x)| \le 6$ for all $x \,(\ne e) \in G$.
-We shall deal case by case. \begin{remark} Because of Lemma \ref{funlem3}, if a group $G$ satisfies one of the following condition then $G$ is the trivial group and hence strong $5-$star free.
-Hence we don't need to consider these cases. \end{remark} Now we remain with the following cases:
+In this case, by Lemma \ref{funprok} we have, $\Gamma(G)$ has maximum vertex degree $<5$ if and only if $|C_G(x)| \le 6$ for all $x \,(\ne e) \in G$.
+We shall deal case by case. \begin{remark} Let $G$ be a group with trivial center.
+If $|C_G(x)| = 2, 3, 4, 5\text{ or } 6$ for all $x(\ne e)\in G,$ then by Proposition \ref{funlem3}, $G$ is the trivial group and hence $\Gamma(G)$ has maximum vertex degree $<5$.
+Thus, we don't need to consider these cases. \end{remark} Therefore we remain with the following cases: